 Graduates of the program earn 24-semester equivalent academic units or college credits and are provided an official transcript, in addition to the program certificate of completion.

-1. Understand and apply the concept of “Full Stack” in web development and the basic principles and rules of web design.
+- Define the concept of “Full Stack” in web development and the basic principles and rules of web design.

-3. Learn and be able to implement data structure and system design techniques for solving problems in different environments and contexts.
+- Explain data structure and system design techniques for solving problems in different environments and contexts.

-4. Learn and implement project management methodologies and skills of web development projects in a variety of organizational environments.
+- Apply project management methodologies and skills of web development projects in a variety of organizational environments.

 Students enrolled in this non-degree program must achieve a minimum cumulative grade point average (CGPA) of 2.0 to graduate.
 Applicants for this non-degree program must submit the following documents: